Show All Answers

 As of November 11, 2009, vehicles titled solely in the name of a non-military spouse or jointly titled with a non-military spouse who is present in the state to be with the servicemember in compliance with the servicemember’s military orders will qualify for exemption from local personal property taxation in Loudoun County under the Servicemembers Civil Relief Act as long as the residence or domicile is the same for both the servicemember and spouse.

-To request an exemption from personal property tax in Loudoun County, military personnel must complete and submit a Servicemember Request for Loudoun County Vehicle Personal Property Tax Exemption Form to the Commissioner of the Revenue, accompanied by a copy of each of the following: Servicemember’s military ID, recent leave and earnings statement (LES), military orders, and current state vehicle registration(s).
+To request an exemption from personal property tax in Loudoun County, military personnel must complete and submit a Servicemember Request for Loudoun County Vehicle Personal Property Tax Exemption Form to the Commissioner of the Revenue, accompanied by a copy of each of the following: a recent leave and earnings statement (LES), military orders, and current state vehicle registration(s).
 If the vehicle is titled in the name of a non-military spouse or jointly titled with a non-military spouse, a copy of the marriage certificate, or a copy of military ID for the servicemember’s spouse, will be required in addition to the information listed above.

 The completed form and other documentation may be faxed to 703-777-0263, emailed or mailed via the USPS to P.O.
 Box 8000, Leesburg, VA 20177-9804.
 If a vehicle qualifies for exemption from local personal property taxation in Loudoun County under the Servicemembers Civil Relief Act, a vehicle decal may be purchased for $1.00 from the Treasurer's Office.